-- Follow the advice provided by TR 24772-1 clause 6.12.5. - Consider a ban on pointer arithmetic (other than by use of the index operator) due to its error-prone nature. - Verify that all pointers are assigned a valid memory address for use.
+- Follow the advice guidance contained in TR 24772-1 clause 6.12.5. - Consider imposing a ban on pointer arithmetic (other than by use of the index operator) due to its errorprone nature. - Verify that all pointers are assigned a valid memory address for use.

-6.13 NULL pointer dereference [XYH]
+6.13 Null pointer dereference [XYH]

 C allows memory to be dynamically allocated primarily through the use of malloc(), calloc(), and realloc().
 Each will return the address to the allocated memory.
 Due to a variety of situations, the memory allocation may not occur as expected and a null pointer will be returned.
 Other operations or faults in logic can result in a memory pointer being set to null.
-Using the null pointer as though it pointed to a valid memory location causes undefined behaviour. (such as a segmentation fault).
+Using the null pointer as though it pointed to a valid memory location causes undefined behavior (such as a segmentation fault).

-Space for 10000 integers can be dynamically allocated in C in the following way:
+Space for 10000 integers can be dynamically allocated in C in the following way7: